Published on The James Hutton Institute (https://www.hutton.ac.uk)

-He is a Visiting Professor in the School of Biological Science at the University of Liverpool, a Chartered Ecologist and a member of the Chartered Institute of Ecology and Environmental Management.
-He is a Coordinating Editor of the Nordic Journal of Botany [2] and a Subject Editor for Oikos [3].
-He is an author of over 180 refereed publications as well as numerous reports to government departments and statutory agencies.
+He was appointed a Visiting Professor in the School of Biological Science at the University of Liverpool in 2001, appointed a Chartered Ecologist in 2014 and became a Fellow of the Chartered Institute of Ecology and Environmental Management in 2022.
+He is a Coordinating Editor of the Nordic Journal of Botany [4], an Associate Editor of Applied Vegetation Science [5]and a Subject Editor for Oikos [6].
+He is an author of over 200 refereed publications as well as numerous reports to government departments and statutory agencies.

 His current research covers the following areas: